twbot/code-challenge-2/README.md

 If not already installed, pip install argparse & csv.

 The script requires a password and the directory where the mapping/data csv files are located.
-Simply run `python3 loadData.py ./datamap [password]` where password is the password for root user of MySQL connection.
+Simply run `python3 loadData.py ./datamap --password yourpassword` where `yourpassword` is the password for root user of MySQL connection.
 *Password is an optional argument in the case that no password is required for root

 ## Web Service/JS Engineering & UI/UX Challenge Setup
 Ensure node is installed on your machine, then run `npm i` within the code-challenge directory.
-After all required packages are installed, run `PASSWORD=[password] npm run start` where `password` is the password for root user of MySQL connection.
+After all required packages are installed, run `PASSWORD=password npm run start` where `password` is the password for root user of MySQL connection.
 If no password, run `PASSWORD= npm run start`.